Applicability of Measurement-based Quantum Computation towards Physically-driven Variational Quantum Eigensolver: Theoretical background

 \subsection{Variational quantum eigensolver and Hamiltonian variational ansatz}

-Variational Quantum Eigensolver (VQE) aims to compute the ground state energy of a Hamiltonian, which is generally the first step in studying the energetic properties of molecules and materials.
-The algorithm starts by representing the Hamiltonian by a quantum circuit characterized by two parts: a set of ordered quantum gates often referred to as an `ansatz' and a set of parameters that determine the operation of these quantum gates.
+\ \ \ \ Variational Quantum Eigensolver (VQE) aims to compute the ground state energy of a Hamiltonian, which is generally the first step in studying the energetic properties of molecules and materials.
+The algorithm starts by representing the Hamiltonian by a quantum circuit characterized by two parts: a set of ordered quantum gates often referred to as an `ansatz' and a set of parameters that determines the operation of these quantum gates.
 The number of consequential operations in a circuit is referred to as the depth.
 The state of the qubits is designed to model a trial wave function, and the studied Hamiltonian can be measured with respect to this wave function to estimate the ground state energy.
 Subsequently, a classical optimization routine is applied to determine the optimal parameters for the quantum circuit, which minimizes the expectation value of the Hamiltonian under the variational principle.
 This process was repeated iteratively until convergence was achieved.

 The design of the ansatz is at the core of the potential advantage of VQE over classical methods.
 The Hamiltonian variational ansatz (HVA) \cite{HVA} is aimed at constructing a series of quantum gate operations based on the specific Hamiltonian.
-The first step of constructing a quantum circuit with HVA is to decompose the Hamiltonian into a series of local Hamiltonians using Trotter decomposition \cite{trotter}.
+The first step of constructing a quantum circuit with HVA is to decompose the Hamiltonian into a series of local Hamiltonians using Trotter decomposition \cite{trotter} as follows:

-where the term $H_{a}$ does not commute.
-In quantum computation, we often use Pauli operators $\sigma$ as $H_{a}$, where $\sigma=\{I, X, Y, Z\}$.
-Thus, for the construction of $D$ layers, also called the depth of the ansatz, HVA can be expressed as
+where local Hamiltonians $H_{a}$ does not commute and is often composed of the tensor-product of the Pauli operators $\sigma=\{I, X, Y, Z\}$.
+For the construction of $D$ layers, also called the depth of the ansatz, HVA can be expressed as

 where $|\psi_{0}\rangle$ is the ground state of one of the terms, and $\theta_{a,d}$ are the rotation angles, which are also the parameters.